CATEGORY

 4. Monitor changes, and determine how/if they apply.

 Compliance requirements in Singapore are updated constantly.
-So, the new changes must be monitored and implemented on a regular basis.
+So, the new changes must be monitored and implemented regularly.

 5. Conduct regular compliance audits.

-To review the organization’s adherence to regulatory guidelines.
+To review the organisation’s adherence to regulatory guidelines.
 These audits should closely evaluate compliance processes and their associated policies.

-For large organizations, compliance audits are managed in-house.
+For large organisations, compliance audits are managed in-house.
 Established startups can work with external compliance service providers instead.

 Start the journey